janosh/matbench-discovery/site/src/routes/preprint/+page.md

 <HistClfTrueHullDistModels />
 {/if}

-> @label:fig:hist-clf-true-hull-dist-models These histograms show the classification performance of models as a function of DFT-computed hull distance on the x axis (subplots sorted by F1 scores).
+> @label:fig:hist-clf-true-hull-dist-models These histograms show the classification performance of models as a function of DFT-computed hull distance on the $x$ axis.
+Models are sorted top to bottom by F1 score.
 While CHGNet and M3GNet perform almost equally well overall, M3GNet makes fewer false negative but more false positives predictions compared to CHGNet.
-This observation is also reflected in the higher TPR and lower TNR of M3GNet vs CHGNet in @fig:metrics-table.
+This observation is also reflected in the higher TPR and lower TNR of M3GNet vs CHGNet in @fig:metrics-table, as well as the lower error for CHGNet vs M3GNet on the stable side (left half) of @fig:rolling-mae-vs-hull-dist-models and M3GNet over CHGNet on the unstable side (right half) of @fig:rolling-mae-vs-hull-dist-models.

 ### Predicted Hull Distance Parity Plots